 Fields of interest

-- Speech act theory
+- Critical theory

-- Migrant literature
+- Contemporary art and literature

 - Anli Z., Volkmar A., Cardozo de Souza A.P., Feuth A.G.B.M., Hui T., Majid B., Seale L.R., Shobeiri S.A., Vergeer T. & Polak S.A.
-(2020), Landscape in Perspective: Projections and Transformations Member of editorial staff Journal of the LUCAS Graduate Conference (7).
+(Eds.)
+(2020), Landscape in Perspective: Projections and Transformations.
+Journal LUCAS Graduate Conference.
+Leiden: Leiden University Library.

 - Hui T. (2019), In Search of Translational Resonance with Patel and Rau’s Stage Work Who am I?
 Think Again.
-In: Kalogeras Yiorgos, Waegner Cathy (Eds.)
-Ethnic Resonances in Performance, Literature, and Identity.
+In: Kalogeras Yiorgos & Waegner Cathy (Eds.), Ethnic Resonances in Performance, Literature, and Identity.
 New York: Routledge.

 - Hui T. (2019), Words That I Swallowed Whole: The Linguistic Edibility of Yoko Tawada’s Exophonic Writings.
-In: Slaymaker Doug (Ed.)
-Tawada Yoko: On Writing and Rewriting.
+In: Slaymaker Doug (Ed.), Tawada Yoko: On Writing and Rewriting.
 Lanhm, Boulder, New York, London: Lexington Books.
 199-212.

 - Hui T. (2019), Cosmopolitan Hospitality and Accented Crossing: Forging an Ethics of Listening with Lawrence Abu Hamdan’s Artworks.
-In: Luczak E.B., Pochmara A., Dayal S. (Eds.)
-New Cosmopolitanisms, Race, and Ethnicity: Cultural Perspectives.
+In: Luczak E.B., Pochmara A. & Dayal S. (Eds.), New Cosmopolitanisms, Race, and Ethnicity: Cultural Perspectives.
 Warsaw, Berlin: De Gruyter.
 328-343.

 - Hui T. (2019), Performing Failure: Rethinking the Strategic Value of Translation, Third Text 33(2): 235-246.